A/N: So welcome to the first installment of HoBL (Where Elvis Lives)

 All the shows and rehearsing is worth it.
 I'm working towards my dream, even though sometimes I feel like I'm standing still.
 I just have to endure the low before I can soar high.
 It's what I am doing this all for; getting myself out there and allowing the music coursing through my veins to find an outlet.

 Although, I'm pretty sure my music teacher wouldn't have agreed to the music filling my veins.
 I failed music.
 She never appreciated the type of music I performed.
 What the hell does some stuck up teacher know about music anyway?
 Regardless of that, I have a band.
-I have a full audience waiting to see me, hear me, and watch me dance.
+I have a full audience of different people every night, waiting to see me, hear me, and watch me dance.
 I have a few steady gigs and it pays my bills.

 I'm snapped out of my thoughts by a knock on my door.
 Who would be knocking?
 I don't really have a lot of people that feel the need to give me that courtesy.
 "Come in," I yell, not bothering to get up.